On Consistency of Graph-based Semi-supervised Learning

-Then, for $m =o(nh_n^d)$, $\hat{f}_{n+a}$ given in \eqref{solution_soft} converges to $q(X_{n+a})$ in probability, for $a=1,\dots, m$. \end{theorem} The proof will be given in Section \ref{sec:proof}. \begin{remark} Theorem 1 established the consistency of the hard criterion under the standard non-parametric framework with two additional assumptions.
-Firstly, both labeled data and unlabeled data are allowed to grow but the size of unlabeled data $m$ grows slower than the size of labeled data $n$.
-We conjecture that when $m$ grows faster than $n$, the graph-based semi-supervised learning may not be consistent based on the simulation studies in Section \ref{sec:sim}. \cite{toyota} also suggested that the method may not work when $m$ grows too fast.
-Secondly, we assume that density function of the difference of two independent inputs is strictly positive near the origin, which is a mild technical condition valid for commonly used density functions. \end{remark}
+Theorem \ref{th1} establishes the consistency of the hard criterion under the standard non-parametric framework with two additional assumptions.
+First, both labeled data and unlabeled data are allowed to grow but the size of unlabeled data $m$ grows slower than the size of labeled data $n$.
+We conjecture that when $m$ grows faster than $n$, the graph-based semi-supervised learning may not be consistent based on the simulation studies in Section \ref{sec:sim} although it still outperforms the soft criterion.
+Reference \cite{toyota} also suggested that the method may not work well when $m$ grows too fast.
+Second, we assume the density function of the difference of two independent inputs is strictly positive near the origin, which is a mild technical condition valid for commonly used density functions.

-Theorem 1 provides some surprising insights about the hard criterion of graph-based learning.
-At a first glance, the hard criterion makes an impractical assumption that requires the responses to be noiseless, while the soft criterion seems to be a more natural choice.
-But according to our theoretical analysis, the hard criterion is consistent under the standard non-parametric framework where the responses on training data are of course allowed to be random and noisy.

-We now consider the soft criterion with $\lambda \neq 0$. \begin{proposition} Suppose that $(X_1,Y_1), (X_2,Y_2),\dots ,(X_{n+m},Y_{n+m})$ are independently and identically distributed with $ |\mathbb{E}(Y_1)| < \infty$.
-Further, suppose that $W$ represents a connected graph.
-Then for sufficiently large $\lambda$, the soft criterion \eqref{soft} is inconsistent. \end{proposition} \begin{proof} Consider another extreme case of the soft criterion \eqref{soft}, $\lambda=\infty$.
-When $W$ represents a connected graph, the objective function becomes
+We now consider the soft criterion ($\lambda \neq 0$). \begin{prop} Suppose that \\ $(X_1,Y_1),\dots ,(X_{n+m},Y_{n+m})$ are independently and identically distributed with $Y_i$ being bounded.
+Furthermore, suppose $\bf W$ represents a connected graph.
+Then for sufficiently large $\lambda$, the soft criterion \eqref{soft} is inconsistent. \end{prop} \begin{proof} Consider another extreme case of the soft criterion \eqref{soft}, $\lambda=\infty$.
+When $\bf W$ represents a connected graph, the objective function becomes